-Q4.
+Q3.
 If an employee comes to work and exhibits symptoms of respiratory illness, can he/she be sent home?

-A4.
+A3.
 When a supervisor observes an employee at the workplace exhibiting symptoms of respiratory illness, he/she should express general concern regarding the employee's health and remind the employee of leave options available, including advanced leave.
 If the employee is able to perform work (i.e., they are not incapacitated), supervisors should identify whether the employee is telework-ready, or can be made telework-ready on a just-in-time basis, and offer the employee the option to telework.
 If the employee cannot telework, and if the supervisor wants to keep the employee away from the worksite for the safety of other workers, then the supervisor should utilize Weather and Safety Leave.

-Q5.
+Q4.
 Why are employees who participate in a telework program generally excluded from receiving Weather and Safety Leave?

-A5.
+A4.
 The Administrative Leave Act of 2016 authorizes Weather and Safety Leave "only if the employee or group of employees is prevented from safely traveling to or performing work at an approved location..."
 For employees who participate in a telework program, the telework site (usually the employee's home) is an "approved location" - i.e., a location that has been approved by the agency for the performance of work.
 Employees who can work at their home are not prevented from safely traveling to work.

-Q6.
+Q5.
 Can I grant Weather and Safety Leave if the school/daycare my employee's child attends is closed?

-A6.
+A5.
 Civilian personnel may telework even when a child or dependent requiring care or supervision is present at the alternative worksite.
-(Air Force granted a temporary waiver of policy to allow employees to telework in this situation through 31 Dec 20.)
 Where an employee is teleworking and providing care to a child or dependent during duty hours, the employee must account for this time using appropriate leave as approved by his or her supervisor.
 For example, an employee who feeds and supervises a young child multiple times during the day will need to take leave or, if on a flexible work schedule, adjust his or her hours.
 Commanders and supervisors are encouraged to extend telework flexibilities more broadly to accommodate state and local responses to the outbreak, including, but not limited to, school closures.